 This course will investigate the means by which various systems of drawing and representation function as methods of communication.
-How do historical, cultural and social contexts frame an artistÕs ability to send messages through their work?
+How do historical, cultural and social contexts frame an artist's ability to send messages through their work?
 And, like in a game of telephone, in any system of communication it is inevitable that potential problems may occur- misunderstandings, errors, and falsehoods.
 Can these absorbed into the content of the work?
 Illusionistic, abstract, allegorical, diagrammatic, mathematical and idiosyncratic systems of drawing and representation will be investigated through this course, through studio practice, readings, critique and in-class discussion.
-Required of all Junior Drawing Majors.
+Required of all junior Drawing majors.

 Animation Career Review names CIA's Animation and Game Design programs as fifth best in the Midwest, noting our vast classroom/studio space.

-Assistant Professor/Chair of Animation/Interim Chair of Game Design
+Assistant Professor/Co-Chair of Game Design

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.